postsharp/PostSharp.Tutorials/Logging/PostSharp.Tutorials.Logging/Synopsis.md

 </Logging>
 ```

-* That includes three settings:
-  * Adding the method execution time to the log, for all methods.
-  * When the execution time is higher than 200 ms, write a warning.
-  * Include the parameter name in te log.

-* Execute the program and see the new features in the log:
+* Execute the program and show the new features in the log.
+In pot-production, highlight:
- the execution time, the warning when some methods takes longer, and the parameter name.
+     * the execution time,
+	 * the warning when some methods takes longer, and
+	 * the parameter names.

 ## Step 4.
 Security

-You can see in the log that some password has been printed.
-How bad.
-Let's fix that.
+* Scroll to the top of the log.
+In post-production, highlight the `supersecret` password.

-* Go to the source code of `CrmClient` and add [NotLogged] to the custom attribute.
+* Go to the constructor of `CrmClient` and add [NotLogged] to the `credentials` parameter.

-* Run the application again and show that the password is no longer in the log.
+* Run the application again and scroll up to the top of the log.
+In post-production, highlight the `***` instead of the password.